595708049/laravel-dm8/README.md

-# DM DB driver for Laravel 11 via DM8
+# DM DB driver for Laravel via DM8

-## Laravel11-DM8
+## Laravel-DM8

-Laravel11-DM8 is an Dm Database Driver package for [Laravel 11](http://laravel.com/).
-Laravel11-DM8 is an extension of [Illuminate/Database](https://github.com/illuminate/database) that uses [DM8](https://eco.dameng.com/document/dm/zh-cn/faq/faq-php.html#PHP-Startup-Unable-to-load-dynamic-library) extension to communicate with Dm.
+Laravel-DM8 is an Dm Database Driver package for [Laravel](http://laravel.com/).
+Laravel-DM8 is an extension of [Illuminate/Database](https://github.com/illuminate/database) that uses [DM8](https://eco.dameng.com/document/dm/zh-cn/faq/faq-php.html#PHP-Startup-Unable-to-load-dynamic-library) extension to communicate with Dm.
 Thanks to @yajra.

 ## Documentations

-- You will find user-friendly and updated documentation here: [Laravel11-DM8 Docs](https://github.com/595708049/laravel11-dm8)
+- You will find user-friendly and updated documentation here: [Laravel-DM8 Docs](https://github.com/wangl/laravel-dm8)
 - All about dm and php:[The Underground PHP and Dm Manual](https://eco.dameng.com/document/dm/zh-cn/app-dev/php-php.html)

 ## Laravel Version Compatibility